Artichoke (Yang Ji)

-History/Folklore: The globe artichoke (Cynara cardunculus) is not to be confused with the Jerusalem artichokes (Helianthus tuberosus) which are also called sunchokes and are actually sunflower roots, or Chinese artichokes (Stachys affinis also commonly called crosne, chorogi or knotroot).
+History/Folklore: The globe artichoke (Cynara cardunculus) is not to be confused with the Jerusalem artichoke (Helianthus tuberosus) which are also called sunchokes and are actually sunflower roots, or Chinese artichokes (Stachys affinis also commonly called crosne, chorogi or knotroot).

 Artichokes contain more antioxidants than dark chocolate, blueberries or cranberries.
-They are higher in dietary fiber than beans, peas, or oats, making them an excellent food improving digestive health and maintaining regular bowel movements.
+They are higher in dietary fiber than beans, peas, or oats, making them an excellent food for improving digestive health and maintaining regular bowel movements.